KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Autocomplete-Article.md

 ## 👑 Pro features

-[KeyboardKit Pro][Pro] unlocks additional autocomplete providers and injects a **LocalAutocompleteProvider** into ``KeyboardInputViewController/services`` when you register a license key.
+[KeyboardKit Pro][Pro] unlocks additional autocomplete providers and injects a ``LocalAutocompleteProvider`` into ``KeyboardInputViewController/services`` when you register a license key.
 These providers are open to inheritance, so you can inherit and customize them to fir your needs.

 ### LocalAutocompleteProvider

-The **LocalAutocompleteProvider** implementation performs autocomplete on-device.
-It works offline, doesn't require Full Access and integrates with other system services, like the local lexicon.
+A ``LocalAutocompleteProvider`` performs autocomplete operations locally, on-device.
+It supporst most keyboard locales, works offline, doesn't require Full Access and can integrate with system services, like the local lexicon.

 > Important: This provider currently doesn't provide next word prediction, since Apple removed these capabilities in iOS 16.

 ### RemoteAutocompleteProvider

-The **RemoteAutocompleteProvider** implementation can be used to integrate with external APIs and web services.
-It requires that the device is online and that Full Access is enabled, to make network requests.
+A ``RemoteAutocompleteProvider`` can be used to perform autocomplete by integrating with external REST APIs.
+It requires that the device is online, and requires Full Access to be able to make network requests.

 [Pro]: https://github.com/KeyboardKit/KeyboardKitPro